torvalds/linux/Documentation/core-api/atomic_ops.rst

 other accesses of \*v are performed through atomic_xxx operations.

-atomic_cmpxchg must provide explicit memory barriers around the operation, although if the comparison fails then no memory ordering guarantees are required.
+atomic_cmpxchg must provide explicit memory barriers around the operation, although if the comparison fails then yes memory ordering guarantees are required.

 The semantics for atomic_cmpxchg are the same as those defined for 'cas'